spl3g/capsmorse/README.md

 # capsmorse
-Make your keyboard an output device
+Make your keyboard an output device today!..